 Social Systems Evidence

-Thanks to a new partnership with the Monash Sustainable Development Institute (MSDI), the SSE will soon be expanded to fill knowledge gaps pertaining to goals 7 (Affordable and Clean Energy), 13 (Climate Action), 14 (Life Below Water) and 15 (Life on Land).
+While the first version of SSE covered most of the SDGs program leader, Professor John Lavis (pictured at left), recognised that there were knowledge gaps pertaining to goals 7 (Affordable and Clean Energy), 13 (Climate Action), 14 (Life Below Water) and 15 (Life on Land).

 McMasters of our own fate

 A/Prof Bragge and his team have since expanded this ground-breaking resource, introducing a new classification framework to enable users to easily find research on SDGs 7, 13, 14 and 15.

 The team has added 350 records to the database and begun working on a series of Rapid Reviews on topics such as:

 - Recycling behaviours and business uptake of circular economy approaches (see Waste and Circular Economy Collaboration).

 The SSE platform now has over 4,000 records.
 Users can save searches and receive email updates on areas of interest.
 The repository can also be used to help policymakers identify economic evaluations.

 Stay tuned for more on SSE as it expands and please contact us for more information.